-Where can I pay for bail for theft charges in Edmonton?
+Where can I pay for bail for theft charges in Kelowna?

-If you or a loved one are charged with theft in Edmonton and granted bail, you may be required to provide a cash deposit to secure release.
-The cash deposit can be paid at any bail hearing office (courthouse) in Alberta.
-If you live in Calgary, you can pay bail there for someone detained in Edmonton.
+If you or a loved one is charged with theft in Kelowna and granted bail, you may be required to provide a cash deposit to secure release.
+You can pay for bail at any court registry (courthouse) in British Columbia.
+If you live in Vancouver, you can pay bail there for someone detained in Kelowna.

 To pay your own bail, you can make a payment after your hearing, assuming you have sufficient funds with you to do so.

-How do I change my release conditions for theft charges in Edmonton?
+How do I change my release conditions for theft charges in Kelowna?